-In addition, there are numerous lesser known smaller companies that produce excellent quality video microscope systems with darkfield condensers.
-Generally, the leading innovators in light microscopes are Nikon, Olympus, and Zeiss offering stereo and compound microscopes with darkfield capability and/or accessories.
+In addition, there are numerous lesser-known companies that produce excellent quality video microscope systems with darkfield condensers.
+Generally, the leading innovators in light microscopes are Nikon, Olympus, and Zeiss who both offer stereo and compound microscopes with darkfield capability and/or accessories.